ydahal1/ydahal1/ReadMe.md

-What did the late tomato say to the early tomato?
-I’ll ketch up
+Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.

 [
-Sun Aug 16 00:18:40 UTC 2026
+Mon Aug 17 00:17:31 UTC 2026
  ]